Savantford/foundry-weirdwizard/README.md

 Finally, thanks to ferrer (jeferrer) and Zaxim (zaxim) from the `SotDL for Foundry VTT` server for helping me so much in the beginning.
 You guys rock!

 ## Credits
-For the used assets' credits, please see [CREDITS.md](./CREDITS.md).
+For credits of the asset files used by the system, please see [CREDITS.md](./CREDITS.md).